TkN42/TkN42/README.md

 🔧   Visual Studio

-💬 Connect with Me
+💬 Connect with Me = LinkedIn-Email

-LinkedIn
-Email

 <!--
 **TkN42/TkN42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.